Believe in Yourself (song)

-Believe in Yourself (A Wonderful Kind of Day) is a reggae song recorded in 1996 by Ziggy Marley and the Melody Makers, Bob Marley's family, for the Arthur children's TV series theme song.
-For all 25 seasons (1996–2022), episodes of Arthur start with an approximately minute-long version of the song paired with an animated sequence.
-The opening lyric appears as Arthur is shown confidently walking outside: "Every day when you're walking down the street, everybody that you meet has an original point of view".
-NBC News named among the catchy theme songs of the 1990s and called it "one of the most timeless".
+For all 25 seasons (1996–2022), episodes of Arthur begin with an approximately minute-long version of the song paired with an animated sequence.
+The opening lyric appears as Arthur is shown walking outside: "Every day when you're walking down the street, everybody that you meet has an original point of view."
+NBC News named it among the catchy theme songs of the 1990s and called it "one of the most timeless".